 In an active-active installation, each unit can be considered a standby for its peer BIG-IP.
 By default, the dump command only shows items that are active on the given unit.
 To see standby items you must use the mirror qualifier.
 You can use the following commands with the mirror option:

 b conn dump [mirror]

 b sticky dump [mirror]

-Also, we have modified the bigpipe snat show command output to show whether a connection listed is an active connection or a mirror connection.
+Also, the bigpipe snat show command output has been modified to show whether a connection listed is an active connection or a mirror connection.

 There are several specific commands included in bigpipe to support active-active configurations.
 One of these commands is the bigpipe failover init command.
 You can use the bigpipe failover init command to read the BIG/db database and refresh its parameters.
 To do this, type the following command:

 Another command specifically designed for active-active configurations is the bigpipe failover failback command.
 This command causes the BIG-IP to resume normal operation after a fail-over occurs.
 To do this, type the following command:

 b failover failback